sCrypt-Inc/scryptTS-docs/docs/overview.md

 ## What is `scryptTS`?

-`scryptTS` is a `eDSL`, which built inside of the Typescript language,  to write smart contracts on Bitcoin.
+`scryptTS` is an `eDSL`, which is built inside of the Typescript language,  to write smart contracts on Bitcoin.

 ## How do Bitcoin Smart Contracts work?